imrabbihasan/BulkFilesRenamer/README.md

 # Bulk Image Renamer

-This Python script is designed to bulk rename image files within a specified folder.
-It sequentially renames each file to a specified format, allowing for easy organization and management of image files.
+This Python script is designed to Bulk Image Renamer within a specified folder.
+It sequentially renames each image file to a specified format, allowing for easy organization and management of image files.

 ## Features